maxsacher/maxsacher.github.io/_pages/about.md

   <details>
     <summary><small>[Abstract]</small></summary>
     <div class="abstract"><small>
+Government financing and regulatory actions are necessary to address biodiversity loss, yet the economic consequences of these policies remain unclear.
 We construct a county-level measure of exposure to potential conservation efforts using machine learning–based habitat suitability models.
-Exploiting the 30-by-30 initiative as a plausibly exogenous shock, we find that a one standard deviation increase in regulatory risk raises house prices by 0.6%.
-Effects are weaker in counties reliant on nature-based industries but stronger in land-abundant counties where supply is more elastic and demand for nature amenities is high.
-We find evidence that the price increase is magnified by speculation.
-Our results suggest that while conservation efforts satisfy demand for nature, they also pose trade-offs for local economic growth and housing affordability, with speculation amplifying these effects.
+Exploiting the 30X30 initiative as a plausibly exogenous shock, we find that a one standard deviation increase in regulatory risk raises house prices by 0.6%.
+Effects are weaker in counties reliant on nature-intensive industries but stronger in land-abundant counties where supply is more elastic and demand for nature amenities is high.
+We further show that speculation magnifies the price increase.
+Overall, our results suggest that while conservation efforts satisfy demand for nature, they also pose trade-offs for economic growth and housing affordability, with speculation amplifying these effects.
     </small></div>
   </details>
 </div>